 |6.||Canon 5D Mark II||Full Frame||21.0||5616||3744||1080/30p||23.7||11.9||1815||79|

 Many modern cameras cannot only take still pictures, but also record videos.
 The 7D indeed provides for movie recording, while the 20D does not.
 The highest resolution format that the 7D can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 20D and the 7D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 7D offers a wider field of view (100%) than the one in the 20D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 7D has a higher magnification (0.63x vs 0.56x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 20D and Canon 7D along with similar information for a selection of comparators.

 Concerning the storage of imaging data, both the 20D and the 7D write their files to Compact Flash cards.